How to Install GRBLControl/Candle for Mac

-Connect your 3018-PROVer via the USB cable and start Candle.
+Connect your CNC via the USB cable and start Candle.
 Ideally you should see something like the screenshot below:

 The red Alarm state in the status box is actually good!
-The 3018-PROVer is fitted with limit switches and by default has ‘Homing’ enabled.
+The 3018 and 4030 PROVer CNC's are fitted with limit switches and by default has ‘Homing’ enabled.
 Until a Homing Cycle has been run it will be in an Alarm state as it has no idea where the spindle is and will accept very few commands.
 You can also get out of this state by clicking on the padlock icon in the Control section of Candle to unlock the machine.

 If you are not seeing the above image, you may see the following image below: